 Sports coaches know it better than anyone: Traveling is very important.
 The lower limbs are as important as the upper limbs.
 There is a functional interrelation between all the joints.

-Au padel, sudden and short movements require proprioception (Ability of the joints to inform the brain of various optimal postural solutions).
+In padel, sudden and short movements require proprioception (the ability of the joints to inform the brain of various optimal postural solutions).

-We must optimize this system because the padel at high level is a hyper-physiological context (the joint is pushed to the extreme and must compensate).
-The athlete must therefore organize his movements to be less injured, more efficient and better recover afterwards. ”
+We must optimize this system because high-level padel is a hyper-physiological context (the joint is pushed to the extreme and must compensate).
+The athlete must therefore organize his movements to be less injured, more efficient and recover better afterwards.”

-PM: “The multiple world champion of padel Argentinian, Paula Eyheraguibel has often called on your services… ”
+PM: “The multiple world champion of Argentine padel, Paula Eyheraguibel has often called upon your services…”

-JLC: ”She is a great champion.
-Unfortunately, and she confirmed it to us, her involvement in the padel was not as followed as the medical part.
+JLC: “She is a great champion.
+Unfortunately, and she confirmed this to us, her involvement in padel has not been as closely monitored as the medical aspect.

 I tried to treat Paula Eyheraguibel's lower limb imbalance as a result of Achilles tendon injury.
 The question that can be asked: Why did his tendon explode?